Profiles

 Recommended starter profile set for TR v1.

-Patterns for supported extensions and vendor modules (e.g., UI presentation, experimentation, privacy).
+Patterns for optional modules and vendor-private extension payloads (e.g., UI presentation, experimentation, privacy).

 Examples: same Journey expressed with/without optional profile features.